AzlaanIrshad/AzlaanIrshad/README.md

 <br/>

-- 🌱 I’m currently learning more about [Laravel](https://laravel.com/).
+- 🌱 I’m currently learning more about Java.
 - 📫 How to reach me: [Linkedin - Azlaan Irshad](https://www.linkedin.com/in/azlaan-irshad/)